 When I was a boy of eight or nine, I used to sit in my father's parked car pretending to drive.
 I would twist the steering wheel, push the pedals, and turn the knobs.
 It kept me entertained, but I wasn't going anywhere.

 I wonder how many of us have a Christian experience that is a lot like pretending to drive a parked car.
-We go through all the motions but we're not really doing anything.
+We go through all the motions, but we're not really doing anything.

 Here’s my suggestion.
 Do something.

-It doesn’t need to be a big thing – but it needs be an act of serving someone else on behalf of Jesus.
+It doesn’t need to be a big thing – but it needs to be an act of serving someone else on behalf of Jesus.

 As you move more fully toward serving others, here are some questions to ask yourself: